-I completely missed out on the 16bit era, choosing to stick with my 8 bit computers until I progressed on to my first PC (An Amstrad 286!).
+I completely missed out on the 16bit era, choosing to stick with my 8-bit computers until I progressed on to my first PC (An Amstrad 286!).
 Although I don’t regret the path I chose, I do wonder what effect the Amiga would have had on my life.
 I always loved to mess around programming little demos and games etc. And the demo scene on the Amiga was second to none!

 So one of the first additions to my collection, once I had decided to go full steam ahead, just had to be an Amiga 500.
-I purchased this one of eBay and it came boxed in the Cartoon Classics pack.
+I purchased this one on eBay and it came boxed in the Cartoon Classics pack.
 It was advertised and sold as an Amiga A500 plus with the badge on the case confirms.
-However, once I had recieved the computer I discovered something a bit odd about it.
+However, once I had received the computer I discovered something a bit odd about it.
 I will cover that in a minute!

 I knew from the start I was going to want an easy way of playing games and demos on this thing.
-So I first purchased a Gotek floppy drive emulator which I flashed with the FlashFloppy firmware and hooked up an OLED screen along with the speaker so it could vaguely emulate the orignal floppy sounds.
+So I first purchased a Gotek floppy drive emulator which I flashed with the FlashFloppy firmware and hooked up an OLED screen along with the speaker so it could vaguely emulate the original floppy sounds.
 This was great for launching ADF disk images but I still wanted more.
-What I really wanted was to be able to run WHDLoad and load Amiga games from a HDD or Compact Flash card.
+What I really wanted was to be able to run WHDLoad and load Amiga games from an HDD or Compact Flash card.

 This is when I stumbled across the ACA500Plus made by individual computers see here for more information.
 This claimed that it would give me a faster processor, more RAM, expand the chip RAM to 1MB, Give me two compact flash card slots and a fully licenced install of workbench.
 This sounded like a dream come true.
 Spoiler alert, it was! but with one minor issue (not the fault of the ACA500plus in any way).

 My ACA500plus arrived and I slotted it into the expansion bay on the side of the Amiga.
 I have never used an Amiga before, but the installation of workbench is automatically done on the device so that helped a lot.
-After hours of messing around I installed WHDLoad onto the CF card and went to launch my first game.
+After hours of messing around, I installed WHDLoad onto the CF card and went to launch my first game.

 Error!!
 Not enough chip ram.
 You need 1mb of chipram to run this game.